-Displaying 9 of 9 results selling clear
+Displaying 10 of 10 results selling clear search

 The ABM model is designed to model the adaptability of farmers in DTIM.
 This model includes two groups of farmers and local government admins agents.
 Farmers with different levels, with low WP of DTIM, are looking for economic benefits and reduced irrigation and production costs.
 Meanwhile, the government is looking for strategic goals to maintain water resources’ sustainability.
 The local government admins employ incentives (subsidies in this study) to encourage farmers to DTIM.
 In addition, it is used as a tool for supervision and training farmers’ performance.
 Farmers are currently harvesting water resources with irrigation systems and different levels of technology, and they intend to provide short-term benefits.
 Farmers adjust the existing approach based on their knowledge of the importance of DTIM and propensity to increase WP and cost-benefit evaluation.
 DTIM has an initial implementation fee.
 Every farmer can increase WP by using government subsidies.
 If none of the farmers create optimal use of water resources, access to water resources will be threatened in the long term.
 This is considered a hypothetical cost for farmers who do not participate in DTIM.
 With DTIM, considering that local government admins’ facilities cover an essential part of implementation costs, farmers may think of profiting from local government admins’ facilities by selling that equipment, especially if the farmers in the following conditions may consider selling their developed irrigation equipment.
 In this case, the technology of their irrigation system will return to the state before development.